 1221 SW 4th Ave Ste 230, Portland, OR 97204

-Partnered with Multnomah County to Open New Joint Office for Homeless Services
+Partnered with Multnomah County to Create the New Joint Office for Homeless Services

 Portland Housing Bureau Purchases the Joyce Hotel

-PHB announced it has $61.6 million in local and federal funds for affordable housing project proposals.
-This investment is expected to generate another $150-200 million in economic activity and produce over 600 new affordable units.
-In partnership with the County, PDC and the City, we have put out 5 properties and over $60M dollars in funding.
+In 2016, Commissioner Saltzman directed the acceleration of affordable housing funding through the largest release of housing funds to date.
+The Portland Housing Bureau released $61.6 million in local and federal funds for affordable housing project proposals.
+This investment will generate another $150-200 million in economic activity and produce over 600 new affordable units.

 New & Improved Tax Exemptions

-City Council and the Multnomah County Commission supported recent changes to the Multiple-Unit Limited Tax Exemption (MULTE) Program to improve access, ease of use for private developers and increase the supply of affordable housing units in private market developments.
-Since improvements were made to the program, City Council has approved over 400 affordable units and 11 projects.
+City Council and the Multnomah County Commission changed the to the Multiple-Unit Limited Tax Exemption (MULTE) Program to improve access, ease of use for private developers and increase the supply of affordable housing units in private market developments.
+Since improvements were made to the program, City Council has approved hundreds of new affordable units in private market developments throughout the City.
+With the advent of a comprehensive inclusionary zoning program in Portland the MULTE program will now require 99 of affordability in exchange for the tax exemption. http://www.portlandmercury.com/BlogtownPDX/archives/2015/08/05/affordable-housing-tenant-protections-and-developer-penalties-oh-my

 First-Step Tenant Protections